JShadowNull/TAK-Manager/README.md

 If you're interested in developing or contributing to TAK Manager, please see the [Development README](README.DEV.md) for detailed instructions.

-## Environment Variables

-Key environment variables that can be configured:

-- `MODE`: Production
-- `BACKEND_PORT`: Backend API port
-- `TAK_SERVER_INSTALL_DIR`: TAK Server installation directory on host machine

-See `.env.example` for all available options.

 ## Author

 Jacob Olsen